 Beauty that’s more than skin deep

+A cove stripe is the one at the top of the hull near the deck joint.
+A boot stripe is the one at the waterline.
 The cove and boat stripes of many fiberglass sailboats are made of colored gelcoat applied to the inside of the hull mold before the white gelcoat is sprayed over it.
 The result is stripes that are literally cast into the hull.
 That’s why they’re so tough and they cannot be simply sanded off.
 You would have to sand all the way to the fiberglass mat to remove them.
-By painting new stripes, you can lay a coat of paint over the top of the old stripes.
+By painting new stripes, you apply a coat of paint over the top of the old stripes.
 The bad news is, if you ever scratch through the new stripes, the old color will show through but that’s true even with vinyl.
-The good news is, if you don’t like the color of the new stripes, you can sand them off and revert to the old color, same as with vinyl.
+The good news is, if you don’t like the color of the new stripes, you can sand them off and change colors or even revert to the old color, same as with vinyl.
 I can’t imagine ever wanting to do that but it’s an option, nevertheless.